Web SDK

 follows the given structure:

-If the user is not logged in the platform, userId
+If the user is not logged in the platform,

-can be null, and anonymousId
+can be null, andanonymousId

 can be passed (an anonympusId will be auto-assigned if not passed explicitly).
-User progress/state of the campaigns will be linked to the anonymousId
+User progress/state of the campaigns will be linked to the anonymousIdAfter the user logs in, the same

 can be passed.
-And progress linked to anonymousId
+And progress linked toanonymousId

-will be linked with the userId
+will be linked with theuserId

 .
 If user is already logged in, userId can be passed directly.